 (d) The V1G electric vehicle and associated V1G electric vehicle supply equipment and the power-to-gas demand unit shall stay in this specific mode as long as the frequency is below the frequency threshold.
 If the frequency recovers, the electrical charging demand unit shall follow the same power-frequency characteristic until it is back to its prior state of active power input.

-(e) If the minimum technical operating level is larger than 20% of Pref, the electric charging demand unit or the power-to-gas demand unit should disconnect when reaching its minimum technical operating level;
+(e) If the minimum technical operating level is larger than 20% of Pref, the V1G electric vehicles and associated V1G electric vehicle supply equipment or the power-to-gas demand unit should disconnect when reaching its minimum technical operating level; Pref is the actual active power at the moment the LFSM-U threshold is reached.

 (f) If disconnection was performed according to point (e) of this article, on return of frequency above the frequency threshold, a random time delay of up to 5 minutes shall be initiated before normal operation resumes.